matiasbouin/TinDog/README.md

-# Tinder's copy cat, for dogs
+# Tinder's copycat, for dogs

 ### Responsinve landing page made with plain HTML, CSS, JS and Bootstrap